-Educational Leadership activities examples include serving on an education-related committee; receiving an educational-related grant; letters of support; developing an evaluation program; and serving as director of a course, program or clerkship.
-(See a list of activities specific to basic science faculty.)
+Educational Leadership activities examples include serving as director of a course, program, or clerkship, chairing or serving on an education-related committee; curriculum development; receiving an educational-related grant that supports training or programs; developing an evaluation program; and serving as director of a course, program or clerkship.

 The following examples set the standards of quantity, quality and breadth for the category of Educational Leadership.
 The examples also illustrate how a variety of faculty satisfy the standards of quantity, quality and breadth for Educational Leadership.
 A candidate should accumulate and document at least as much overall evidence of accomplishment as contained in the individual examples.
 While the exact combination of accomplishments related to quality, quantity and breadth will be unique, at the beginning of your mini-portfolio, you should identify which example(s) best match(es) the type of educational leadership you list in the portfolio.
 Just as the examples are not maximally strong in all areas, it is expected that faculty mini-portfolios will vary and not be maximally strong in all areas.
 In effect, weaker areas may be balanced out with stronger areas, so long as the overall combination compares favorably to the examples.